SAP-samples/s4hana-microsoft-team-app-integration/Schedule SAP S4HANA ABAP Job/README.md

 7. Click **Save** to save the changes and then click **Activate** button to active the changes.

 ### 6. Schedule the ABAB Backgroud Job

+Now we will schedule the ZRP_SEND_PO_WF_DATA_TO_EM ABAP report running in the backgroud opn every minute in the SAP S/4HANA system.
+This report will be serving as a backgroud job, read the purchase order approval workflow instance data and purchase order data from the SAP S/4HANA database, and send data to the message queue in the SAP Event Mesh service.

+1. Go back to you SAP S/4HANA system in the SAP GUI.
+Enter the transaction code SM36 to open the Schedule Backgroud Job app.